Multiplicative structures of the immaculate basis of non-commutative symmetric functions: The non-commutative symmetric functions

-In this section, we will also remind the reader of several other bases of $\Nsym$.
 The algebra $\Nsym$ is isomorphic to the Grothendieck ring of the finitely generated projective representations of the $0$-Hecke algebra (see \cite{KrTh, DKLT}).
-Under this isomorphism, the projective indecomposable modules are identified with the \textit{ribbon functions}.
-The ribbon functions $R_\alpha$ can be described in terms of the complete homogenous non-commutative basis:
+Under this isomorphism, the isomorphism classes of the projective indecomposable modules are identified with the \textit{ribbon functions}.
+The ribbon functions $R_\alpha$ can be described in terms of the complete homogeneous non-commutative functions:

-Under the canonical projection $\chi$, the ribbon basis of $\Nsym$ is mapped onto the ribbon Schur function (see \cite{GKLLRT} for more details).
+Under the projection $\chi$, the ribbon functions are mapped onto the ribbon (skew) Schur functions (see \cite{GKLLRT} for more details).
+They also admit a simple product formula: if $m, l \geq 1$, then